MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-support.md

 |Understand a specific Azure Information Protection term|Search for the term or abbreviation on the [terminology](terminology.md) page.|

 ## Information about new releases and updates
 The Azure Information Protection product team posts announcements about major new releases on the [Enterprise Mobility and Security Blog](https://cloudblogs.microsoft.com/enterprisemobility/?product=azure-information-protection).
-Smaller releases are also announced on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam), and you might also find it useful to check the [UserVoice site](https://msip.uservoice.com) for the status of requested features.
+Smaller releases are announced on the Azure Information Protection [Yammer site](https://www.yammer.com/AskIPTeam), and you might also find it useful to check the [UserVoice site](https://msip.uservoice.com) for the status of requested features.

 In addition, a summary of documentation changes is published each month to the [Azure Information Protection technical blog](https://aka.ms/AIPblog).
 These documentation updates include information for any new releases, updates to support statements, and also corrections and clarifications for existing releases.
 These posts are titled: "**Azure Information Protection Documentation Update for \<month year>**".